Why Do We Assess Learning Outcomes?

-On the next accreditation self-study report and visit, we will need to show what assessment we have been doing.
-If we haven’t done anything, we will be in trouble!
-Assessment is supposed to be faculty-driven.
-The good news is that there are lots of possibilities, and nobody HAS to do it in any particular way.
+As you may know, the accrediting commission (ACCJC) requires colleges to assess student learning.
+As a process, assessment of learning and subsequent updates to curriculum, is meant to be faculty-driven.
+The good news is that there are lots of possibilities, and nobody HAS to do assessment in any particular way.
 You can choose assessment methods that will work for you and that will give you information you can really use to improve student learning.

 Assessment isn’t the same as assigning grades.
-Grades alone do not give enough information on specific strengths and weaknesses of students.
+Grades alone do not give enough information on specific strengths and challenges of students.
 In addition, grading standards might be vague, while assessment information is very specific.

 Benefits of Assessment: